Gen711/Fall18/bacterial_assembly.md

          -o quast_output --threads 24 --gene-finding
  ```

- ### If your last name begins with M-Z, do this section.
+# Last names M-Z, do this section

  > Download an Illumina dataset for E. coli, along with a reference genome